apolloclark/packer-aws-java/README.md

 # packer-aws-java

-Packer based project for provisioning a "java" image using Ansible remote, and Serverspc, for AWS, or Virtualbox, with Elastic monitoring.
+Packer based project for provisioning a "java" image using Ansible remote, and Serverspc, for AWS, or Virtualbox, with Elastic monitoring and Java.

 ## Requirements